vyasishanatc194/willgrantvision/wp-content/plugins/sassy-social-share/readme.txt

 * Compatible with myCRED (append myCRED referral ID at the end of the url being shared)
 * Around **100 Social Sharing/Bookmarking** services
 * Social Media follow icons (Redirect website visitors to your Social Media pages)
-* Share counts are supported for Facebook, Linkedin, Twitter, Buffer, Reddit, Pinterest, Odnoklassniki, Fintel and Vkontakte
+* Share counts are supported for Twitter, Buffer, Reddit, Pinterest, Odnoklassniki, Fintel and Vkontakte
 * FREE **Icon Customization** options
 * Options to specify sharing icon shape - Square, Round and Rectangular
 * Options to specify sharing icon size - minimum 16 pixels, no upper limit